A rare map of the Arctic Ocean held at The National Archives may contain some of the earliest colour images ever produced of Father Christmas.

 The icy waters shown on this ‘Chart of the Sea Coasts of Russia Lapland Finmarke Nova Zemla and Greenland’ lie to the extreme north of Europe, chiefly within the Arctic Circle.
 These are the ‘seas of the midnight sun’ where the sun shines day and night in the middle of the short summer.
 The lower edge of the chart shows the northern shores of Scandinavia at left – Norway and Lapland – on the White Sea, with Archangel in the centre lower edge, and the coastline then sweeps to the right across the top of north-west Russia to Novaya Zemlya.

 This chart was not intended for navigation.
 It lacks information useful to mariners, such as soundings, warnings of rocks and sandbanks, and the locations of harbours.
 The space is filled instead with decorative details.

-What is marked as Greenland at top left of the whole chart is really its eastern neighbour, Spitsbergen.
-‘Finmarke’ is part of modern Norway, ‘Corelia’ (Karelia) lies to right of the prancing goat, while Lapland forms the ‘nose’ of the horse’s head shape.
+What is marked as Greenland at the top left of the whole chart is really its eastern neighbour, Spitsbergen.
+‘Finmarke’ is part of modern Norway, ‘Corelia’ (Karelia) lies to the right of the prancing goat, while Lapland forms the ‘nose’ of the horse’s head shape.

-Pictures of ships and a blowing whale at top centre, plus compass roses, and ornate cartouches for title and scale, were designed to appeal to an expanding market for charts among the nobility and gentry of Europe.
+Pictures of ships and a blowing whale at the top centre, plus compass roses, and ornate cartouches for title and scale, were designed to appeal to an expanding market for charts among the nobility and gentry of Europe.

 For those with an interest in the origins of Christmas, however, it may chart the beginnings of what became the fable of Santa Claus.
-The red decorative details of the two figures dressed as Father Christmas are perhaps what bring a legend to life.
+The red decorative details of the two figures dressed as Father Christmas are perhaps what brings a legend to life.

 The map images are Crown Copyright, courtesy of The National Archives (FO 925/4111, folio 11).